Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Literature Review

-JPMorgan has been a key player in recent efforts to combat cryptocurrency fraud.
-Although CEO Jamie Dimon has expressed a clear distaste for the medium that he once described as "hyped-up fraud" \cite{sigalos_jamie_2024}, the company been a public proponent of blockchain technologies \cite{balevic_jamie_2025}.
+Many current industrial solutions claim to investigate and detect cryptocurrency financial crime including TRM \cite{noauthor_trm_nodate}, feedzai \cite{noauthor_ai-powered_nodate}, and Chainalysis \cite{noauthor_blockchain_nodate}.
+While these smaller companies have grown their offerings, traditional sector leaders still play a central role.
+JPMorgan, for instance, has been a key player in recent efforts to combat cryptocurrency fraud.
+Although CEO Jamie Dimon has expressed a clear distaste for the medium that he once described as ``hyped-up fraud" \cite{sigalos_jamie_2024}, the company been a public proponent of blockchain technologies \cite{balevic_jamie_2025}.

 This support is most clear in their use of AI cryptocurrency fraud detection tools that use a combination of neural networks, deep learning, natural language processing, reinforcement learning, and computer vision to catch fraudulent behavior as well as detect both traditional and DeFi fraud.
-The use of AI-powered mechanisms has saved JPMorgan \$250 million annually and enabled the company to more effectively respond to customer reports \cite{tulsi_transforming_2024}.
+JPMorgan reports that the use of AI-powered mechanisms has saved them at least \$250 million annually and enabled the company to more effectively respond to customer reports \cite{tulsi_transforming_2024}.

 Despite the great success of the program, JPMorgan has suffered greatly from the black-box nature of their models.
-Due to data imbalances, anomaly detection models have a tendency to yield high false positive rates, resulting in the targeting of innocent customers.
-The company also faces continuous challenges integrating new systems into legacy platforms.
-Despite these problems, JPMorgan continues to dominate the market space, demonstrating the clear need for advanced fraud detection investments in the private sector \cite{tulsi_transforming_2024}.
+Due to data imbalances, anomaly detection models have a tendency to yield high false positive rates, resulting in the unintentional targeting of innocent customers.
+The company also faces continuous challenges integrating new systems into legacy platforms and regulatory uncertainty.
+Alternative tools, such as Chainalysis, also boast strong solutions yet continue to be hindered by challenges similar to those faced by major financial institutions \cite{narula_chainalysis_2024}.